Bridgnorth Endowed School: 20th century

 In 1909 the school passed into the control of Shropshire County Council, the new Grammar School building at Northgate having been built in 1908.
 (This building still forms the core of present-day school and in 2003 a clock was placed on the outside of the building to mark the school's 500th anniversary.)
-In the years immediately previous to 1908 classes were held in three places - the Headmaster's House in St Leonard's Close, the Foster Memorial Institute in the High Street, and the 'Old Grammar School' building in St Leonard's Close.
+In the years immediately previous to 1908 classes were held in three places – the Headmaster's House in St Leonard's Close, the Foster Memorial Institute in the High Street, and the 'Old Grammar School' building in St Leonard's Close.
 Until 1929 the Bridgnorth Girl's Public High School led an independent existence in the new Grammar School building at Northgate.

-During the First World War some 250 old boys of the Grammar School served, of whom 39 - including three masters of the school - died.
+During the First World War some 250 old boys of the Grammar School served, of whom 39 – including three masters of the school – died.
 In their memory a carved oak tablet listing the dead was unveiled in the entrance hall of the Northgate building, and a further memorial in form of the school library was opened in 1930.

 The Grammar School and the Bridgnorth Girl's Public High School were finally combined in 1929.
 The mixed school was 'transitionally aided' under the Education Act 1944; in 1955 it became voluntary controlled.

 The school's name was changed from Bridgnorth Grammar School to Bridgnorth Endowed School in 1974 when it began the transition from a selective to a comprehensive intake.
 The new name reflected the Endowed School's history, referring to the endowments it had received.
 In the nineteenth century the terms endowed school and grammar school were used interchangeably as in the Endowed Schools Act 1869.
 In the second half of the twentieth century the Endowed School's buildings and sporting facilities on the Northgate site were greatly expanded with a new Lower School complex and a new Leisure Centre which the Endowed School had sole use of during the school day.
 Famous twentieth-century alumni of the school include Sir Cedric Hardwicke, the Hollywood and stage actor, Cyril Washbrook, the cricketer who played for Lancashire and England and who gained a famous record as batsman, Professor Peter Bullock, the inspirational soil scientist who was a member of the IPCC (the work of the IPCC, including the contributions of many scientists, was recognised by the joint award of the 2007 Nobel Peace Prize), and the historian John Mason.

 The Contemporary School

 The House System

-The Endowed School's three houses are named Rowley (red), Hardwicke (yellow) and Washbrook (green), after Dr Thomas Rowley, Sir Cedric Hardwicke, and Cyril Washbrook, CBE.
 There are inter-house sporting and other activities with prizes.
+Until 1983, the Endowed School's four houses named Clive (green), Darwin (yellow), Hayward (pale red), and Talbot (azure blue) after Shropshire notables.
+Between 1983 and 2021, the houses were reduced to three and renamed Hardwicke (yellow), Rowley (pale red), and Washbrook (green), after former headmaster Thomas Rowley, and alumni Sir Cedric Hardwicke and Cyril Washbrook, CBE.
+In 2021, there was a return to four houses renamed again: invictus (unconquerable - blue), scientia (knowledge - green), veritas (truth - red), and virtus (courage - yellow).